• Four iPhone 13 models at the same iPhone 12 sizes

 • Improved ultrawide lens on the Pro models

 • Could be called the iPhone 12s instead of the iPhone 13

 The iPhone 13 remains several months away from becoming a reality, but there's still a steady drumbeat of rumors about what Apple has planned for this year's models.
 And all these details trickling out have created a surprisingly complete picture of the iPhone 13, even at this early stage.

-From everything we've heard so far, the iPhone 13 is set to offer a 120Hz LTPO display on both Pro models, improved battery life thanks to a more efficient 5G modem, as well as substantial upgrades to the all-important camera.
-That includes a LiDAR sensor on cheaper iPhone 13 and iPhone 13 mini, as well as a new portrait video mode.
+From everything we've heard so far, the iPhone 13 is set to offer a 120Hz LTPO display on both Pro models, improved battery life thanks to a more efficient 5G modem, and substantial upgrades to the all-important cameras.
+That includes the possibility a LiDAR sensor on cheaper iPhone 13 and iPhone 13 mini, as well as a new portrait video mode.

 iPhone 13 release date